Devon-Stephens/Azure-Network-Protocols/README.md

 <img src="https://i.imgur.com/1nMJJh3.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-- As you can see ICMP traffic shows up on WireShark when you test the Connectivity of VM2.
-On the command line its continuing to send packets beccause VM2's network security group is allowing inbound IMCP traffic to come through.
+- As you can see, the ICMP traffic shows up on WireShark when you test the Connectivity of VM2.
+On the command line its continuing to send packets beccause VM2's network security group is allowing inbound ICMP traffic to come through.
 </p>
 <br />